EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 Slice Claim represents a request for certain resources that a tenant describes.
 It also contains a node selector where the inapplicable or unwanted nodes can be filtered out before granting the slice to the tenant.

 ### Tenant Request
-Currently, Tenant request represents an organization with a person as a contact details who wants to joint the EdgeNet cluster.
+Currently, the tenant request represents an organization with a person as a contact detail who wants to join the EdgeNet cluster.
 The request should contain the contact information of the tenant as well as the address of the establishment or research institution.

 To create a tenant request in EdgeNet refer to the [tutorial](tenant_registration.md).